CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 3.1.md

    ![](./media/m36-gt-lab-ex2-g18.png)

-**Congratulations!** We emphasized the importance of organizing SharePoint sites for efficient collaboration and management of information within organizations.
-We explored the structured **Finance** SharePoint site, showcasing its document libraries and folders.
-Leveraging **Microsoft 365 Copilot**, we effortlessly retrieved specific details and even summarized data from files like the **February Payroll** report.
-By integrating organized SharePoint sites with Copilot's capabilities, organizations can streamline information retrieval, enhance collaboration, and optimize productivity across teams and departments.
+**Congratulations!** You've successfully explored well-organized SharePoint sites and experienced how proper structure enhances M365 Copilot's capabilities.
+You navigated through the **Finance** and **Human Resources** SharePoint sites, examined their document libraries and folders, and used **Microsoft 365 Copilot** to retrieve specific information from files like the **February Payroll** report and generate content like FAQs from the **Code of Conduct Policy**.
+This demonstrates how organized SharePoint sites enable Copilot to deliver more accurate and relevant information, enhancing collaboration and productivity.

 ### Summary

-In this exercise, you organized and explored SharePoint sites and used M365 Copilot to retrieve and manage information, demonstrating how structured SharePoint sites enhance data retrieval and collaboration.
+In this exercise, you explored the Finance and Human Resources SharePoint sites for Contoso Ltd. and used M365 Copilot to query and retrieve information from them.
+You learned how well-organized SharePoint sites enable Copilot to deliver more accurate and relevant responses, ultimately improving collaboration and productivity.